Physalia86/MicrobialEcologyMetabarcoding/main_data_dir/Session1_Fastq_linux.md

 ```
 cp ~/Shared/raw_data ~/Analysis/
 ```
-Here we specify ```~/``` before the folder name to be explicit that it's in the home folder, although not technically required in this moment.
+Here we specify ```~/``` before the folder name to be explicit that it's in the home folder, although not technically required at this moment.

 Enter the folder, and check that the file is there, and how large it is
 <details>